thomasmartinson/profile-auto-import/README.md

 # profile-auto-import
-A Chrome extension that sends candidate profile data through an HTTP POST request.
+A Chrome extension that extracts candidate info from a Dice/Monster profile pages and imports to Notes at the press of a button.

-Intended for use by the good people at Precision.

 Developed by Tom Martinson.